ShawnN003/truffula/notes.md

 and whether color will be used.
 It is also responsible for outputting a toString to show the user which options are picked.
 TruffulaOptionsTest will be responsible for making sure the files, hidden files, and color will be outputted properly.
 ## TruffulaPrinter.java / TruffulaPrinterTest.java
+The TruffulaPrint class prints folder in the console with the color we set it( using the TruffulaOptions).
+The TruffulaPrinterTest make sure the folder structure is printed correctly like(correct color, correct format....)

 ## AlphabeticalFileSorter.java